gregpriday/imgenic-mturk-moderate/src/content/en/home.md

-## Tutorial: How to Use our Image Rating System
+## Tutorial: How to Use our Image Selection System

-Hello, and welcome to our tutorial on how to use our image rating system.
-In this guide, we'll walk you through the steps of efficiently rating images using our user-friendly interface.
+Hello, and welcome to our tutorial on how to use our image selection system.
+In this guide, we'll walk you through the steps of selecting the top images from our user-friendly interface.

-### Step 1: Zooming In on Images
+### Step 1: Previewing Images

-The major feature of our rating system is the ability to get a closer look at specific parts of the image.
-To do this, simply move your mouse over the image.
-As you hover, a zoom effect will appear, allowing you to inspect different areas with ease.
-This feature enhances your ability to rate images accurately.
+Our system displays a grid of images for you to review.
+You can click on any image to view a larger version of it.
+This should help you get a better look and feel of each image.

-### Step 2: Removing Images
+### Step 2: Zooming In on Images

-In some cases, an image might not meet the necessary qualifications for rating.
-If that's the case, you can select the "Remove" button located just below the image.
-This option indicates that the image doesn't qualify for rating.
-We'll provide more information on qualification criteria in another video, so stay tuned for that.
+Want to see finer details?
+No problem.
+Just move your mouse over the larger image, and it will zoom in to let you see up close.
+This way, you can carefully check all the details and make a more informed decision.

-### Step 3: Rating Images
+### Step 3: Selecting Images

-Next to the "Remove" button, you'll find the rating section.
-Here, you can rate the image using a scale from one to five stars.
-Simply choose the number of stars that best represents your assessment of the image.
-Once you rate it, the system will automatically move you to the next image for evaluation.
+If you think an image is one of the top four, click on it again in the grid to select it.
+It will highlight with green and a white check mark.
+Remember, you can only select up to four images from the batch.

-### Step 4: Viewing Progress
+### Step 4: Deselecting Images

-To keep track of your progress, take a look at the top of the interface.
-You'll see a count displaying the number of images you've rated out of the total 24 images.
-This count will increase as you continue rating images.
+Changed your mind?
+Don't worry, just click the selected image again to deselect it.

-### Step 5: Understanding Ratings Distribution
+### Step 5: Viewing Your Selection

-Next to the count, you'll find a histogram.
-This chart shows the number of ratings for each level: from "Removed" (indicating images that don't qualify) to one to five stars (indicating the rating you gave each image).

-### Step 6: Accessing Instructions

-If you ever need a refresher on the instructions, you can easily access them by clicking the "Instructions" button located in the top right corner of the interface.
+At any point, you can check how many images you've selected so far in the top bar.
+This will help you manage your picks and make sure you don't go over the limit of four images.

-### Step 7: Submitting Ratings
+### Step 6: Submitting Your Selection

-Once you've completed rating all 24 images, it's time to submit your ratings.
-Click the "Submit Ratings" button at the top left corner of the interface to finalize your evaluations.
+Once you're happy with your selection of four images, press the "Submit Selection" button to finalize your choices.

-### Step 8: Navigating Images

-To move between images during the rating process, use the left and right arrows located next to the rating section.
-These arrows allow you to easily navigate through the set of images.

-And that's it!
-Our simple image rating system empowers you to provide valuable feedback.
-Each rating you give helps us improve our services.
-Thank you for using our system, and happy rating!
+And there you have it!
+Our straightforward image selection system enables you to handpick the best images with ease.
+Each choice you make is invaluable in helping us refine our AI-generated images.
+Thank you for your effort, and happy selecting!